-Associated Organizations are strategic alliances completely independent of IAIA but have a similar purpose in their own charter or corporate direction.
+Strategic alliances are developed with associated organizations which are completely independent of IAIA but have a similar purpose in their own charter or corporate direction.
 The category of Associated Organization provides a formal link to IAIA and recognizes the potential of a mutually beneficial relationship through a designated contact person who is also a current direct member of IAIA.
 Inquiries regarding the process of becoming an IAIA Associated Organisation should be directed to the International Headquarters office.